GOLD HAS BECOME SOUTH AMERICA’S MOST ILLICIT COMMODITY

 Within half an hour, I began to see streets filled with people and shuttered businesses, storefronts draped with signs reading: “Viva El Paro,” or “Long Live the Strike.”

-Because of the environmental devastation (and international pressure to stop it), the Peruvian government has tried a variety of approaches to put an end to illegal mining.
+Because of the environmental devastation (and international pressure to stop it), the Peruvian government has tried a variety of approaches to put an end to illicit mining.
 On March 25, a month before my visit, the government began reducing gasoline supplies to the region—depriving the miners of fuel for running the pumps and excavators they use to extract small bits of gold from the ground.
 In response, miners blocked traffic on the Interoceanic Highway for weeks, staged hunger strikes, and marched through the streets of Puerto Maldonado and nearby Mazuco.
 One miner died, and 50 were injured in clashes with police.

 Now, just before my arrival in town, the government had declared that they were going to officially end all mining in the region—by military means or otherwise.
 But the 30,000 gold miners in Madre de Dios are some of the poorest people in Peru, and mining is their only source of income.
 They weren’t going to stop digging for gold without a fight.
 That’s what I was here to see.

 In the city’s center plaza, I met Antonio Fernandini, an anthropologist who has been living in Madre de Dios for 22 years.
 Squeezing through a small metal door, we entered a restaurant that was serving coffee in secrecy, the scene reminiscent of a speakeasy.
-(All businesses were banned by the illegal miner’s union from operating during the strike.)
+(All businesses were banned by the illicit miner’s union from operating during the strike.)
 Smoke crawled through the room while groups of old men hunkered down at small tables, sipping their steaming drinks, playing cards.

 Antonio has been working hand in hand with both indigenous groups and miners in the region.
 He began to explain exactly why people were so upset about the government’s decision to cut off the region’s gas supply.